NCCHCA Member Login

 Composed of the HR Directors at member Health Centers across the state.
 The group shares best practices around HR issues, hosts trainings and develops tools to provide the directors with better outcomes and consistent methods for job performance.

-Medical Directors Council Workgroup
+Medical Directors Workgroup

 Outreach & Enrollment Workgroup